red-isbe/isbe-contracts/docs/adrs/ADR_004-DespliegueGenesis.md

 **Briefly**:

 1. Deploy the contract on Hardhat’s in-memory chain.
 2. Trace the deployment transaction and any other transaction, and collect every SSTORE executed in the constructor.
-Result is a list of modified slots for this contrac
+Result is a list of modified slots for this contract
 3. Read final values from the chain state for those slots.
 4. Fetch runtime code and emit a normalized JSON.